Financial Information

 Parking

-Required of any student wishing to park a car on Ohio State Columbus grounds.
-For 2023-2024 the cost is $469 for central campus.
+A parking permit is required of any student wishing to park a car on Ohio State Columbus grounds.
+For 2025 - 2026 the cost is $1,047 ($87.25 per month) for central campus surface lots.
 Options are also available for off-site parking with campus bus service (reduced cost) and garage access (increased cost).

 Room and board